 The Association's financial condition may be impacted by factors affecting CoBank.
-The CoBank Annual Report is available free of charge on CoBank's website, www. cobank.com; or may be obtained at no charge by contacting the Association at 4635 W. Spruce, P.O.
+The CoBank Annual Report is available free of charge on CoBank's website, www.cobank.com; or may be obtained at no charge by contacting the Association at 4635 W. Spruce, P.O.
 Box 13069, Fresno, California 93794-3069 or by calling (559) 277-7000.
-Upon request, Association members will be provided with a copy of the CoBank Annual Report, which includes the unaudited condensed combined balance sheet and income statement of CoBank and its related associations, and AgVantis.
+Upon request, Association members will be provided with a copy of the CoBank Annual Report.
 The CoBank Annual Report discusses the material aspects of the Bank's and District's financial condition, changes in financial condition, and results of operations.